 As the four-month sleep regression hits, how you respond will determine if your baby picks up new sleep habits that can turn the four-month regression into the new norm in your household.

 If you rock or nurse your baby to sleep every time that she wakes up, then that will quickly become something she needs for the next several months of her life.
+Learn how to stop nursing your baby to sleep.

 What are the Signs of the Four Month Sleep Regression?